Breaking All the Rules (Peter Frampton album)

-Breaking All the Rules is the seventh studio album by English musician Peter Frampton, released on May 14, 1981, A&M Records.
+Breaking All the Rules is the seventh studio album by English musician Peter Frampton, released on 14 May 1981 by A&M Records.

 Background

-The Breaking All the Rules album had featured a raw live in the studio approach like its predecessor Rise Up, which was a Brazilian release to promote Frampton's concert tour in Brazil in 1980.
+Breaking All the Rules featured a raw live in the studio approach like its 1980 predecessor Rise Up, which was a Brazilian EP release to promote Peter Frampton's concert tour in Brazil in 1980.
+Rise Up in fact served as a proto-version of Breaking All the Rules, as the latter album features re-recordings of nearly all tracks on Rise Up, including its title track, which features an almost entirely different lineup of musicians; only Frampton and bassist John Regan appeared on both versions of "Rise Up".

 The album had won airplay for its anthemic title track, which was co-written with Procol Harum lyricist Keith Reid.
 The album's cover was photographed at 350 W 23rd Street, Chelsea, New York City.
+The album features Steve Lukather and Jeff Porcaro of Toto.

 Track listing

 All tracks written by Peter Frampton except where indicated.